 Mark W. Brennan practices primarily in the area of telecommunications law, with a focus on wireless communications and broadband services.
 He represents clients before the Federal Communications Commission (FCC) and state commissions in a wide array of spectrum policy, licensing, compliance, and transactional matters.
 His practice encompasses the regulation of wireless carriers, including cellular, PCS, AWS, BRS/EBS, WCS, 220 MHz, telematics, and medical telemetry licensees; equipment manufacturers; cable service providers; and other broadband service providers.
 He has experience in a broad range of communications issues, including E911, Communications Assistance for Law Enforcement Act (CALEA), Universal Service, and FCC auctions.

 In addition to his regulatory practice, he advises clients on a variety of commercial agreements, including asset purchases, content licensing, and network access arrangements.
 He also provides legal advice on numerous privacy, data security, and consumer protection matters, including the regulation of mobile marketing, location-based services, and Customer Proprietary Network Information (CPNI).

 UK and EU Public Law and Policy

-Charles Brasted, Of Counsel (London)
+Charles Brasted, Partner (London)